WSU-kduncan/s24cicd-MishkaFloof/README-CI.md

 ```

 Replace your-dockerhub-username/your-repository-name with your DockerHub username and the name of your DockerHub repository.

-Documentation in README-CI.md
-Add the following to your README-CI.md:

 Process to Create Public Repo in DockerHub
 Go to DockerHub and sign in.